kokako80/carbone-sdk-java/Api.md

 # Carbone access token passed as environment variable "CARBONE_TOKEN"
 String token = "";

-# Carbone the last version of the api is put automatically at the last version
+# Carbone if you pass a empty string the fourth is automatically apply
 String version = "";
 ```
 Constructor to create a new instance of CarboneSDK.